KyleM21/BL3-Character-Sheet/README.md

 # BL3-Character-Sheet
 Hello, welcome to my character sheet program!

-To start off, all of the code I've done is in src/FXMLDocumentController.
+To start off, all of the code is in the directory "src\character\sheet\xml\".
 All files save in the directory of the program by default, but you can choose where to save and load them with file chooser.
 I will be putting an .jar of this program in the main directory!
 It will be called Character-Sheet-XML.jar!
-You can test the program by loading the default saved file I put in, called BL3Sheet.xml, and it will take all of the data from the file and load it into the form! blank.xml is just a fuel used in testing.
+I provided a preset save file called BL3Sheet.xml, you can use it to test the loading feature of the program.
+You can make your own, save it and load it as well!
+The file "blank.xml" is just an empty form used in testing.

 Thank you for checking out my program!